ccp4/dimple/index.md

 both *refmac* and *phaser* can do it.
 We could simplify our pipeline by always running phaser before refmac, but it would be slower (on average).
-Not by large margin, though.
-Phaser checks if the input model is already placed correctly and skips search if it is.
+Not by a large margin, though.
+Phaser checks if the input model is already placed correctly and skips the search if it is.

-Since we use only data up to 3.5A for rigid-body, in some cases 5% of free reflections was not enough to give reliable statistics.
+Since we only use data up to 3.5A for rigid-body, in some cases 5% of free reflections was not enough to give reliable statistics.
 On the other hand there is no danger of overfitting in rigid-body.
 Thus, we stopped using Rfree set in this step at all.